 If you’re willing to take fashion advice from a Canadian whose concept of Fall before moving to Italy was “that one pleasant day between summer and winter,” and whose main shoe supplier is Asics, listen up.
-But seriously, what to wear if you’re coming to Italy in the Autumn is a big question, and other than a practical response, it allows me to drag up some memories and play with language a bit.
+But seriously, what to wear for Fall in Italy is a big question, and other than a practical response, it allows me to drag up some memories and play with language a bit.

 Fall in Italy is the topic of this month’s Italy Blogging Roundtable and frankly, the topic has been killing me.
 The linguistic escamotage of writing about “falling in love in Italy” did cross my mind, as did the use of the verb to fall, as in falling on one’s face.
 Why?
 Because for the city dweller, Fall does not really mean chestnut picking, harvesting vines and chopping firewood for the hibernation ahead.
 At most, it means that the workday seems longer because it’s getting dark earlier and it gets harder to find a day to hang out laundry due to risk of rain.
 This year Italy’s had an extended summer, though finally this weekend I was able to dig out my favourite sweater and jacket.
 Now we will have two months of midseason.